 I loved her ‘Beyond the armpit’ ten-point rules to being a modern-day feminist – this is a word that people have been fighting over for years, decades, centuries.
 What does it mean?
 How do you be one?
 Of course, I didn’t agree with everything that she said – I have few issues with being called a ‘girl’ rather than a ‘woman’.
 When I created Girl with her Head in a Book, I was definitely mid-twenties whereas now I am only a few years away from thirty.
 It has occurred to me that the Girl bit of a title does not apply as much as it once did.
 But one of my great-aunts referred to herself as going out with ‘the girls’ while in her late seventies so I guess it’s not that big of a deal.
-And I also still like Richard Curtis films despite Freeman’s disdain – I do agree that sticking Kristin Scott Thomas with Prince Charles was a bit insult-to-injury but I like Four Weddings and I even like Love Actually.
+And I also still like Richard Curtis films despite Freeman’s disdain – I do agree that sticking Kristin Scott Thomas with Prince Charles was a bit insult-to-injury but I like Four Weddings.
 I did have a sneaky issue with About Time and the whole ‘only-men-time-travel’ thing but I still loved that film too!
 But there are many, many different kinds of feminism.

 Freeman gives us films to love, films to avoid, a wonderful list of ‘Ten awesome women’, ‘Ten awesome books’, all with her own guidance on how to approach them.
 To be honest, much like when I read How to be a Heroine last year, by this point I was feeling as though I had made a new friend and just wanted to invite Hadley round for a cup of tea so we could discuss things further.
 She describes Bridget Jones’ Diary as a book that she loves and has read a thousand times and, ‘if [she’s] lucky [she] will get to read it at least a thousand more.’
 I have very similar feelings about Be Awesome – these are kind rules for life with the wisdom of a woman who understands the perils of social media, Twitter-trolls and all the rest.
 Part memoir, part feminist-charter, part survival guide – this is above everything a Book to Treasure.